 Is Butter Good for Dogs?

-Is it safe for dogs to eat butter stick of delicious dairy fats Although some people believe butter has health benefits for humans[1], such as being able to reduce risks of cancer, aid in weight management, and decrease inflammation, these assertions are based on human consumption and do not apply to dogs.
+Although some people believe butter has health benefits for humans[1], such as being able to reduce risks of cancer, aid in weight management, and decrease inflammation, these assertions are based on human consumption and do not apply to dogs.

 Humans can often process butter and other fats more effectively than dogs.
 Not all human foods are good for dogs.